SwissOpenEM/ScopeMArchiver/backend/archiver/readMe.md

 ## [Archival Task Flow](./flows/archiving_flow.py)

-Archiving is split into two subflows, `Create Datablocks` and  `Move Datablocks to LTS`.
+Archival is split into two subflows, `Create Datablocks` and  `Move Datablocks to LTS`.
 That can be triggered separately.

-### Creating Datablocks
 ```mermaid
 sequenceDiagram
   autonumber